woprrr/drupal8-composer-template/README.md

+##/!\ DOC Outdated /!\
+This project have totally change please contact woprrr.dev@gmail.com for the moment.

 # Drupal 8 Composer Install / Update
 Define an standardized architecture to install/update Drupal 8 with composer.
 That project is a kickstart project to install Drupal Core & Usefull modules.